Marcoc-rasi/SwiftUI-Tutorials---Introducing-SwiftUI/Chapter1-SwiftUI Essentials-marcocrasi/3-HandlingUserInput-marcocrasi/README.md

 ### `Summary of Section Steps`

-**Steps:**
+`Steps`:
-1. **In LandmarkList, Add the Property Marker `@Environment` and the Modifier `environment(_:)` in the Preview:**
+1. `In LandmarkList, Add the @Environment Property Marker and the environment(_:) Modifier in the Preview`:
-- In LandmarkList, I added the `@Environment` property marker to the view and the `environment(_:)` modifier to the preview.
+- In LandmarkList, I added the @Environment property marker to the view and the environment(_:) modifier to the preview.
-- The `modelData` property gets its value automatically, as long as the `environment(_:)` modifier has been applied to a parent.
-The `@Environment` property flag allows you to read data from the current view's model.
-Adding the `environment(_:)` modifier passes the data object through the environment.
+- The modelData property gets its value automatically, as long as the environment(_:) modifier has been applied to a parent.
+The @Environment property flag allows you to read data from the current view's model.
+Adding the environment(_:) modifier passes the data object through the environment.
-2. **Use `modelData.landmarks` as Data When Filtering Landmarks:**
+2. `Use modelData.landmarks as Data when Filtering Landmarks`:
-- Used `modelData.landmarks` as data when filtering landmarks.
+- Used modelData.landmarks as data when filtering landmarks.
-3. **Update the LandmarkDetail View to Work with the ModelData Object in the Environment:**
+3. `Update the LandmarkDetail View to Work with the ModelData Object in the Environment`:
 - Updated the details view (LandmarkDetail) to work with the ModelData object in the environment.
-4. **Update LandmarkRow Preview to Work with ModelData Object:**
+4. `Update LandmarkRow Preview to Work with ModelData Object`:
 - Updated the LandmarkRow preview to work with the ModelData object.
-5. **Update the ContentView Preview to Add the Model Object to the Environment:**
+5. `Update ContentView Preview to Add Model Object to Environment`:
 - Updated the ContentView preview to add the Model object to the environment, making the object available to any subview.
-- A preview fails if any subview requires a model object in the environment, but the view you are previewing does not have the `environment(_:)` modifier.
+- A preview fails if any subview requires a model object in the environment, but the view you are previewing does not have the environment(_:) modifier.
-6. **Update LandmarksApp to Create a Model Instance and Supply It to ContentView Using the `environment(_:):):` Modifier**
+6. `Update LandmarksApp to Create a Model Instance and Supply It to ContentView Using the environment(_:) Modifier`:
-- Updated LandmarksApp to create an instance of the model and supply it to the ContentView using the `environment(_:).` modifier
+- Updated LandmarksApp to create an instance of the model and supply it to the ContentView using the environment(_:) modifier.
-- I used the `@State` attribute to initialize a model object in the same way it is used to initialize properties within a view.
+- I used the @State attribute to initialize a model object in the same way it is used to initialize properties within a view.
 Just like SwiftUI initializes state in a view only once during the lifetime of the view, it initializes state in an app only once during the lifetime of the app.
-7. **Return to LandmarkList to Verify Everything is Working Correctly:**
+7. `Return to LandmarkList to Verify Everything is Working Correctly`:
 - I went back to LandmarkList to verify that everything is working correctly.

 ## `Section 6 Create a favorites button for each iconic place`